JerryZhao275/Waddle/items/report.md

 3. [Load data/information].
 Users must be able to load data/information from Firebase and visualise it **(medium)**
-    - Classes utilised: ALl ViewModel, View and Firebase related classes.
+    - Classes utilised: All ViewModel, View and Firebase related classes.
     - The app retrieves data from Firebase to display information across most of its activities and fragments.
 This data includes a user's course list, course participants, and their roles as either a student or teacher.
 The information is utilised across the application and is mainly displayed within the four primary fragments.
 This is performed through a ClassBinding variable within a View class, which can be set to utilise a ViewModel class.
 Hence, we can use our defined methods, getters/setters in our ViewModel class to return a user's information and display it on our application UI.

 5. [Search by Parsers/Tokenisers].
 Users must be able to search for information on your app. **(medium)**
     - To be added

-<br><br>

 ### General Features
 Feature Category: Firebase Integration <br>
 1. [FB-Auth].
 Use Firebase to implement User Authentication/Authorisation. **(easy)**
-    - Class utilised: database/FirebaseWaddleDatabaseServiceClient.java, whole file
+    * Class utilised: database/FirebaseWaddleDatabaseServiceClient.java, whole file
-    - In the app, Firebase Authentication is utilised through the use of the FirebaseAuth object.
+    * In the app, Firebase Authentication is utilised through the use of the FirebaseAuth object.
 When the app is launched, users are taken to the login page where they can either sign in with an existing account or register for a new account using Firebase.
 To create a new account, the user must fill in various textboxes with information, and then their email and password are passed into the "createUserWithEmailAndPassword" method.
 This creates a new user object in the firestore database.
 Once a user has an account, the "signInWithEmailAndPassword" method from Firebase Authentication is used to authenticate the user against the firestore database.
 If the user is verified, they are directed to MainActivity.java.

 2. [FB-Persist].
 Use Firebase to persist all data used in your app. **(medium)**
-    - Classes utilised:
+    * Classes utilised:

 3. [FB-Syn].
 Using Firebase or another remote database to store user information and having the app updated as the remote database is updated **(hard)**
-    - Classes utilised:
+    * Classes utilised:

 Feature Category: Privacy <br>
 4. [Privacy-Anon].
 Provide students with the ability to make anonymous posts in a forum. **(medium)**
-    - Classes utilised:
+    * Classes utilised:

-Feature Category: Privacy <br>
+Feature Category: Creating Processes <br>

 5. [Process-Permission].
-Only users with permission can have certain permissions in the app **(easy)**
+Only users with permission can have certain permissions in the app. **(easy)**
-    - Classes utilised:
+    * Classes utilised:
-      - UserViewModel.java
+      * UserViewModel.java
-      - DashboardFragment.java
+      * DashboardFragment.java
-    - Within the UserViewModel.java class, a boolean variable isStudent is used to indicate whether the user is a student or not by using the instanceof keyword with StudentDto and TeacherDto.
+    * Within the UserViewModel.java class, a boolean variable isStudent is used to indicate whether the user is a student or not by using the instanceof keyword with StudentDto and TeacherDto.
 The permission of certain users is implemented by an OnClickListener within a lambda function setExpandButton which is executed on the click of the expandable button.
 For a teacher, both create class and join class options will be displayed, but when the student attempts to expand the button, only the join class button will display.

 Feature Category: User Interactivity <br>